 Finally, Berinstein (1998) describes two different constructions with demoted objects in Q'eqchi'.
-One corresponds to what has been described as an "incorporation antipassive" in other Mayan languages (e.g. Maxwell 1976 on Chuj), shown in (28a).
+One corresponds to what has been described as an "incorporation antipassive" in other Mayan languages (e.g. Maxwell 1976 on Chuj), shown in (29a).
 Here the internal argument must be a bare non-referential NP, the verb stem bears the antipassive suffix and is formally intransitive, and the subject behaves as other intransitive subjects in triggering Set B morphology.
-The second construction, in (28b), shows the same antipassive morphology, an intransitive verb stem, and an oblique object.
-However, unlike a regular antipassive, it is apparently restricted to contexts when the agent is A'-extracted (she labels this construction "2-3 Retreat", in the framework of Relational Grammar).
+The second construction, in (29b), shows the same antipassive morphology, an intransitive verb stem, and an oblique object.
+However, unlike a regular antipassive, it is apparently restricted to contexts when the agent is Ā-extracted (she labels this construction "2-3 Retreat", in the framework of Relational Grammar).

-''' (28) a.
+(29) a.
 T-oo-lok'-o-k wa.

-FUT-B1P-buy-ANTIP-ss tortilla
+FUT-B1P-buy-ANTIP-S s tortilla

-'We will buy tortillas.'
+'We will buy tortillas ,

 b.
-Laa'o t-oo-lok'-o-k [OBL r-e li wa ].
+Laa'o t-oo-lok'-o-k [{OBL} r-e li wa].

-PRON1P FUT-B1P-buy-ANTIP-ss 3s-RN DET tortilla
+pron1p fut-b1p-buy- ANTIP-SS 3S-1 RN DE т torti lla

-'We will buy the tortillas.'
-(Q'eqchi'; Berinstein 1998, 212) '''
+We will buy the tort illas.'
+(Q'eqchi'; Berinstein 1998, 212)

-As discussed in Aissen 2017b, while it is interesting that the antipassive form in (28b) is restricted to contexts of agent extraction (Aissen labels these AF{OBL}), this form again does not present the same type of puzzle as canonical AF constructions: because the object is demoted to oblique status and does not raise (see section 3 below), and the clause is intransitive, it is unsurprising that the subject triggers Set B morphology and can extract.
-Contrast the schema in (29) with the ungrammatical (30), repeated from (5) above.
+As discussed in Aissen 2017b, while it is interesting that the antipassive form in (29b) is restricted to contexts of agent extraction (Aissen labels these AF{OBL}), this form again does not present the same type of puzzle as canonical AF constructions: because the object is demoted to oblique status and does not raise (see section 3 below), and the clause is intransitive, it is unsurprising that the subject triggers Set B morphology and can extract.
+Contrast the schema in (30) with the ungrammatical (31), repeated from (5) above.